Anomalous bunching of nearly indistinguishable bosons: Perturbations to indistinguishable bosons

-The core of our work is about analysing how multimode bunching probabilities behave when small perturbations are applied to otherwise indistinguishable photon wavefunctions.
-To define the most general perturbation applicable to indistinguishable photons, let us consider that each of the $n$ photons going through a different spatial mode of the interferometer have initially the same internal state $\ket{\phi_{0}}$.
-We apply a different small perturbation to each of the photons, such that perturbation of the $i$-th photon is proportional to an arbitrary normalized quantum state $\ket{\eta_{i}}$.
-After the perturbation, the $i$-th photon is in the state $ |\Tilde{\phi_{i}}\rangle$ which can be expressed as
+Let us analyze how multimode bunching probabilities behave when small perturbations are applied to otherwise indistinguishable photons.
+As a reference situation, we consider that each of the $n$ input photons enters a different spatial mode of the interferometer and has initially the same internal state $\ket{\phi_{0}}$.
+We apply an infinitesimal perturbation to each photon's internal state, such that perturbation of the $i$th photon is proportional to an arbitrary (normalized) state $\ket{\eta_{i}}$.
+Specifically, the $i$th photon perturbed state can be expressed as